Postdoctoral Position at Tokyo College

 3. Job Description

-The appointment must start anytime between April 1, 2021 and January 1, 2022.
-It is a fixed term, three-year contract without extension.
+The appointment must start anytime between April 1, 2022 and January 1, 2023.
+It is a fixed-term, three-year contract without extension.

-- Ph.D. or equivalent in a related field obtained not earlier than five years prior to the contract start date.
+- A Ph.D. obtained not earlier than five years prior to the contract start date.
 (Note: we will consider extensions of this eligibility period for eligible career interruptions.
 For a list of eligible career interruptions, please see FAQ below.)
-Applicants scheduled to obtain a Ph.D. degree before the starting date are also eligible to apply.
+Applicants scheduled to receive a Ph.D. degree before the start date are also eligible to apply.
 We encourage applicants, where relevant, to include a statement on career interruptions in their CV.

 6. Compensation & Benefits